bachew/gpgedit/README.md

 $ mkdir tmp
 ```

-Run `tox` to run unit tests on Python 2.7 and 3.
+Run `inv test` to run unit tests on Python 2.7 and 3.

 Lastly, some manual tests: